SoftwareHeritage/swh-graph/docs/compression.rst

     (venv) $ aws s3 cp --no-sign-request --recursive s3://softwareheritage/graph/2021-03-23-popular-3k-python/orc/ orc

-Alternatively, any custom ORC dataset can be used as long as it respects :ref:`the schema <swh-dataset-schema>` of the Software Heritage Graph Dataset.
+Alternatively, any custom ORC dataset can be used as long as it respects :ref:`the schema <swh-export-schema>` of the Software Heritage Graph Dataset.

 **Note:** for testing purposes, a fake test dataset is available in the ``swh-graph`` repository, with just a few dozen nodes.
 The ORC tables are